Better-Planet-Laboratory/ai4good/README.md

 - Notebooks, each week new notebooks will be uploaded on this repo [here.](https://github.com/Better-Planet-Laboratory/ai4good/tree/main/Notebooks) We recommend setting yourself up with a [Kaggle](https://www.kaggle.com/) account and importing each notebook, data and models for that week as you go.

-- Weekly discussion points, updated each week [here](https://github.com/Better-Planet-Laboratory/ai4good/blob/main/resources/ai4good%20group%20discussion%20points.pptx), to ground test your knowledge.
+- Weekly discussion points, updated each week [here](https://github.com/Better-Planet-Laboratory/ai4good/blob/main/resources/ai4good%20group%20discussion%20points.pptx), to ground test your knowledge with a friend.

 - This course wouldn't be possible without a whole community of generous researchers and practitioners making their knowledge, code, and publically available.
 We have compiled some [supplementary resources](https://github.com/Better-Planet-Laboratory/ai4good/blob/main/resources/ai4good%20course%20supplementary%20reading.xlsx) including online articles, videos, papers and more that might be helpful for you in your learning.
 If you have a favorite, add it!